Anunth-R/Fast-Robots/lab_5.md

   ![image](https://github.com/user-attachments/assets/79924165-cc4b-4f0c-9800-c3a1346cdbe6)

   This lead to much smoother distance curve and control inputs into my car as shown below.
+It will also help compensate for any derivative kick the controller might feel.

   ![filtered_pid_distance](https://github.com/user-attachments/assets/52cc8aff-4dfe-4dba-b367-82b20ce522af)